Hoekri/puzzle-challenge/README.md

  - Pieces are now rotated by random increments of 90 degrees when the puzzle is scrambled.
  - User can rotate pieces 90 degrees.
  - User is congratulated and can return to the menu at puzzle completion.
- - User can pick a file to puzzle, this can be a gif, game wil loop it indefinitely.
+ - User can pick a file to puzzle, this can be a animated file(gif, webp), game wil loop it indefinitely.
  - User can pick camera to puzzle their own face.
  - I made some Gifs and put them in resources/temp/
  - Shape of puzzle pieces are streched in stead of the images.